KevinBatdorf/pinky-wasm/README.md

 # Pinky Lang WebAssembly Compiler

-### A lexer, parser, and WebAssembly byte code (wasm) generator
+### A lexer, parser, and WebAssembly (wasm) generator

 I built this to apply what I'm learning of lexers, parsers, and code generators.
-And to practice writing raw WebAssembly bytecode.
-Feedback and contributions are welcome, especially if you find bugs or want to help me learn something to improve.
+And to practice writing WebAssembly at the bytecode level.
+Feedback and contributions are welcome, especially if you find bugs or want to point out something I'm doing wrong (or could do better).

 Interactive demo here [http://pinky.cool.omg.lol](http://pinky.cool.omg.lol).